Need a quick answer? You've come to the right place.

 Our Guarantee | Returns

 Closely associated with St. Paul, St. Barnabas was one of the 72 apostles and an important figure in the early church.
 These saint icons honor that role.
-Tradition has St. Barnabas preaching in Alexandria and Rome and the founder of the Cypriote Church.
+Tradition says that St. Barnabas preached in Alexandria and Rome and was the founder of the Cypriote Church.
 He was stoned to death at Salamis about the year 61.

 Monastery Icons offers a saint icons, as well as other Catholic gifts.
 Shop today.